what is medicare part a

 There may come a time when you’ll be in need of the hospital care traditionally covered by Medicare Plan A. But there are exclusions to that coverage.

-Call Connie Health to ensure that you’re on the right plan for your health and budget: (623) 223-8884.
+Call Connie Health to ensure you’re on the right plan for your health and budget: (623) 223-8884.
 Or review your Medicare plan options online.

 How Much Does Hospice Care Cost?

-• For covered hospice care services you pay $0.
+• For covered hospice care services, you pay $0.

 • You may pay up to a $5 copayment for each prescription drug or pain relief and symptom control product while you’re at home.